Quantum Lego Expansion Pack: Enumerators from Tensor Networks: Discussion

-Note that beyond QECC literature, Shor-Laflamme enumerators, also known as sector lengths in graph states \cite{Eltschka2020maximumnbody,SLD}, have been used to study the structure as well as the robustness of entanglement in entangled resource states.
-Therefore, we expect an even wider utility of our method in the context of fault-tolerant resource state preparation for measurement/fusion-based quantum computations and quantum networks.
+Note that beyond QECC literature, Shor-Laflamme enumerators, also known as sector lengths in graph states \cite{Eltschka2020maximumnbody,SLD}, have been used to study the structure as well as the robustness of entanglement in entangled resource states. { Sector lengths of graph states are difficult to compute using the brute force method.
+Given our tensor network decomposition of all graph states, we expect our method to carry immediate impact in the analysis of 2D or planar cluster states with $>100$ qubits using sector lengths as well as more general applications in the context of fault-tolerant resource state preparation for measurement/fusion-based quantum computations and quantum networks.

+In the context of quantum many-body magic, non-stabilizerness has been difficult to compute numerically.
+As stabilizer Renyi entropy and other measures have been related to quantum chaos, entanglement spectrum and the emergence of gravity in AdS/CFT correspondence, it is interesting to explore whether the tensor network methods based on enumerators are advantageous for more efficient magic computations.
+It is also intriguing to understand whether the quantum MacWilliams identity can provide important constraints for quantum many-body entanglement and magic.}

 Tensor enumerator methods are also useful when used in conjunction with machine learning (especially reinforcement learning)-based methods for QECC search \cite{QLRL,TNCRL}.
 As one would typically need to evaluate certain code properties, such as distance, that are resource intensive, the tensor enumerator method can be used to drastically decrease the time needed to evaluate the cost function.
 It is also of interest to study the effect of approximate tensor contractions and how they impact the accuracy of the weight distribution and related distance information.